kaif304/DSA/out/test/DSA/README.md

 # Data Structures and Algorithms Repository

 Welcome to my Data Structures and Algorithms repository! 🌟 This repository is a collection of my solutions to various DSA problems, solved in Java.
-It contains well-optimized code for a wide range of algorithmic problems, including arrays, strings, dynamic programming, trees, graphs, and much more.
+It contains well-optimized code for a wide range of algorithmic problems, including Arrays, strings, dynamic programming, trees, graphs, and much more.

 ---